-• Professions of Faith and Reception into Full Communion of the Catholic Church profession, together with the date and place of baptism of the party, and all other information as required, as well as the date, if known, even if only approximate, of the non-Catholic baptism.
+The names of persons who are baptized Christians and who then enter into Full Communion of the Catholic Church by means of a Profession of Faith shall be recorded in the parish baptismal register and digital record under the date of profession, together with the date and place of baptism of the party, and all other information as required, as well as the date, if known, even if only approximate, of the non-Catholic baptism.
 Notations shall be recorded in the Confirmation and Communion registers as well.